Juhi635/Job-Application-Form/README.md

 ## Live Demo

-Explore the live demo of the simple job application form https://application-form-job.vercel.app/
+Explore the live demo of the simple job application form ➡️ https://application-form-job.vercel.app/

 ## Features

-- **Input Fields:** The form includes fields for users to input their personal details such as name, email address, phone number, and address.
+- **📝 Input Fields:** The form includes fields for users to input their personal details such as name, email address, phone number, and address.

-- **Qualifications:** Users can also provide information about their education and work experience.
+- **🎓 Qualifications:** Users can also provide information about their education and work experience.

-- **Submit Button:** Upon filling out the form, users can submit their application by clicking the submit button.
+- **📤 Submit Button:** Upon filling out the form, users can submit their application by clicking the submit button.

 ## Usage

 To use the job application form:

-1. Access the live demo https://application-form-job.vercel.app/
+1. Access the live demo ➡️ https://application-form-job.vercel.app/

 2. Fill out the required fields with your personal information and qualifications.